 It’s a simple equation: if an app is prone to security threats, then people won’t use that app.
+This is one of the most important parts of a solid QA process.
 Case and point.
 Security testing is all about proving app credibility; if you can verify that your app has been comprehensively security tested, then you can give your potential app users peace of mind.
 That will go a long way in the highly competitive mobile app industry.
 Win the trust of your app users by having an app that has been properly security tested, and is in no way vulnerable.

 How Often Should You Conduct Testing on Your App

 If you’re completely new to mobile app testing, you may instinctively wonder the following: “If my app is tested fully the first time, is there a need to continue testing?”
 Anyone who is well-versed in the mobile development process, knows the resounding answer to that question is YES.
 Routine testing of your app is something that is vital to your testing strategy, from ideation of the testing process to an ongoing check.
 The focus on these check-ups should be to continually debug the app.

 Newsflash – there will always be ways to better the user experience of your app.
 You should continually be working to test these and improve any existing or developed issues.

 Finding the Best Way to Conduct Tests on Your App

 Now that we know the importance of application performance testing, it’s probably a natural idea to wonder – well, what in the world are the best ways to manage these tests?
 Don’t fret – our developers at Rootstrap have got you.
 We brainstormed some vital tips from our greatest app-loving minds to yours, which should help you on your journey to ensuring customer loyalty by providing the best digital user experience.
 Hang on tight, because here we go: